r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 We don't have time to wait and see anymore!I'm sorry, but it's all up to you two now!

 **B：P.A.
 System</b>
 Holmes, you go with them, too!
 But watch out.
-That Servant's magical energy is right up there with Ivan's!</span>
+That Servant's magical energy is right up there with Ivan's!

 **B：P.A.
 System</b>
 Make sure you don't hold anything back,or you might not be coming back at all.
-Got it?</span>
+Got it?

 **Holmes:**
 ...I am well aware.I saw their Spirit Origin for myself earlier.